-The initial conversation should be fast and focused; don’t drag out the introduction.
+The initial conversation should be fast and focused; don’t interrupt the introduction.
 You also want your customers to start the conversation — don’t badger site visitors with pop-up balloons or “hey over here” noises.

 When you present options, make them simple and clear.
 Avoid options that say meaningless things like “okay” — options should use language that reinforces the task or question.

 The whole idea of a bot is to provide an efficient but personable way of getting something done, so you don’t want to engage the customer with too much “happy talk.”
-Be clear, concise, and get to the good stuff as quickly as possible.
+Be clear, concise, and get to the good stuff quickly.

-Lead nurturing is an important part of every company’s onboarding strategy, but it is often time-consuming.
+Lead nurturing is an important part of every company’s onboarding strategy but is often time-consuming.
 That’s not great for busy entrepreneurs and small businesses who already have their hands full.
 Chatbots can take the heavy lifting out of lead nurturing for you!

-Chatbots purposefully engage with your customers: their directive is to gather all the pieces of information you need from your customers in a fun, hands-free way.
-The information chatbots collect then allows you to create personalized messages that can help encourage and guide potential clients to become loyal customers.
+Chatbots purposefully engage with your customers: their directive is to gather all the information you need from them in a fun, hands-free way.
+The information chatbots collect allows you to create personalized messages that can help encourage and guide potential clients to become loyal customers.